COVID: When and where is the infection risk high? | DW | 17.11.2021

 We've all heard it: You're more likely to catch COVID indoors than outdoors.
 But once you're inside, there are different factors that determine the risk level.
 And you shouldn't throw caution to the wind outside either.

-One main transmission pathway of COVID-19 is the spread of coronavirus particles through aerosols and droplets.
+One main transmission pathway is the spread of coronavirus particles through aerosols and droplets.
 These are small airborne particles that an infected person emits through breathing, talking or coughing, for example.

 First things first: The risk of virus transmission is indeed higher in an indoor setting.
 A Japanese study from Spring 2020 that examined 110 cases of COVID-19 and their transmission pathways found that "the odds that a primary case transmitted COVID-19 in a closed environment was 18.7 times greater compared to an open-air environment."